NickBansal/HolidayList/README.md

 - [x] Sort the results alphabetically by hotel name and highlighted when active
 - [x] Ability to toggle expanded hotel description

+***With the sort buttons you can click to sort the items into ascending order and click again to arrange in descending order, and repeat the process...***

 ## Installing a Local Copy

 These instructions will help you to get a copy of this project up and running on your local machine for testing purposes.